alexdevero/alex-devero-blog/__drafts__/draft--import-export.md

 ### Default imports

 If you exported some module as `default`, you can choose whatever name to import that module you want.
 And, don't wrap the module name with curly braces if you want to import default export.
-Otherwise, JavaScript will throw en error.
+Otherwise, JavaScript will throw an error.
 One important thing.
 When you import something as default, you don't use the variable keyword.

 ```JavaScript
 // File 1: file-one.js